sepesi/skills-github-pages/_posts/2025-10-18-Improving-Scientific-Integrity.md

 integrity--is, I'm sorry to say, something that we haven't specifically included in any particular course that I know of.
 We just hope you've caught on by osmosis.

 Going beyond the hope of learning scientific integrity through osmosis, this essay proposes that DeepMind's new [co-scientist](https://research.google/blog/accelerating-scientific-breakthroughs-with-an-ai-co-scientist) AI agent can teach scientific integrity, as Feynan had hoped.
-Scientific integrety is the cornerstone of the scientific method, one of humanity's most immpactful concepts, along with agriculture, writing, and the harnessing of electricity.
+Scientific integrety is the cornerstone of the scientific method, one of humanity's most impactful concepts, along with agriculture, writing, and the harnessing of electricity.
 The scientific method is the most effective process for humanity to correct its own errors, biases, and misconceptions.
 The job titles that currently employ the scientific method the most are
 * medical scientist/research scientist,
 * epidemiologist (i.e., disease detective),
 * clinical research scientist,